Mikis Theodorakis

 Michail "Mikis" Theodorakis (Μιχαήλ "Μίκης" Θεοδωράκης [mixaˈil ˈmicis θeoðoˈracis]; 29 July 1925 – 2 September 2021) was a Greek composer and lyricist credited with over 1,000 works.

 He scored for the films Zorba the Greek (1964), Z (1969), and Serpico (1973).
+He was a three-time BAFTA nominee, winning for Z. For the score in Serpico, he earned Grammy nominations.
+Furthermore, for the score to Zorba the Greek, with its song "Zorba's Dance", he was nominated for a Golden Globe.

 He composed the "Mauthausen Trilogy", also known as "The Ballad of Mauthausen", which has been described as the "most beautiful musical work ever written about the Holocaust" and possibly his best work.
 Up until his death, he was viewed as Greece's best-known living composer.
 He was awarded the Lenin Peace Prize.

 Politically, he was associated with the left because of his long-standing ties to the Communist Party of Greece (KKE).
 He was an MP for the KKE from 1981 to 1990.
-Despite this however, he ran as an independent candidate within the centre-right New Democracy party in 1989, in order for the country to emerge from the political crisis that had been created due to the numerous scandals of the government of Andreas Papandreou.
+Despite this, however, he ran as an independent candidate within the centre-right New Democracy party in 1989, for the country to emerge from the political crisis created by the numerous scandals of the government of Andreas Papandreou.
 He helped establish a large coalition between conservatives, socialists and leftists.
-In 1990 he was elected to the parliament (as in 1964 and 1981), became a government minister under Konstantinos Mitsotakis, and fought against drugs and terrorism and for culture, education and better relations between Greece and Turkey.
+In 1990, he was elected to the parliament (as in 1964 and 1981), became a government minister under Konstantinos Mitsotakis, and fought against drugs and terrorism and in favor of culture and education.
 He continued to speak out in favour of leftist causes, Greek–Turkish–Cypriot relations, and against the War in Iraq.
 He was a key voice against the 1967–1974 Greek junta, which imprisoned him and banned his songs.